-- 1) Restore tidal wetland processes and functions to the maximum extent possible. - a) Increase estuarine habitat with a mix of tidal channels, mudflat, salt marsh, and brackish/ freshwater marsh and ponds. - b) Provide adequate area for wetland-upland ecotone and upland habitat to support wetlands. - c) Restore and maintain habitat that supports important life history phases for species of special concern (e.g., federal and state listed species), essential fish habitat, and migratory birds as appropriate. - 2) Maximize contiguous habitat areas and maximize the buffer between habitat and sources of human disturbance. - a) Maximize wildlife corridors within the LCW Complex and between the LCW Complex and adjacent natural areas within the region. - b) Incorporate native upland vegetation buffers between habitat areas and human development to mitigate urban impacts (e.g., noise, light, unauthorized human encroachment, domestic animals, wastewater runoff) and reduce invasion by non-native organisms. - c) Design the edges of the LCW Complex to be respectful and compatible with current neighboring land uses. - d) Create a public access and interpretive program that is practical, protective of sensitive habitat and ongoing oil operations, economically feasible, and will ensure a memorable visitor experience. - e) Build upon existing beneficial uses. - f) Minimize public impacts on habitat/wildlife use of the LCW Complex. - g) Design interpretive concepts that promote environmental stewardship and the connection between the wetlands and the surrounding community. - h) Solicit and address feedback from members of the surrounding community and other interested parties.
+- 1) Restore tidal wetland processes and functions to the maximum extent possible. - a) Increase estuarine habitat with a mix of tidal channels, mudflat, salt marsh, and brackish/ freshwater marsh and ponds. - b) Provide adequate area for wetland-upland ecotone and upland habitat to support wetlands.

+- c) Restore and maintain habitat that supports important life history phases for species of special concern (e.g., federal and state listed species), essential fish habitat, and migratory birds as appropriate. - d) Solicit and address feedback on restoration design from members of the community, Native American tribes, and other interested parties. - 2) Maximize contiguous habitat areas and maximize the buffer between habitat and sources of human disturbance. - a) Maximize wildlife corridors within the LCW Complex and between the LCW Complex and adjacent natural areas within the region. - b) Incorporate native upland vegetation buffers between habitat areas and human development to mitigate urban impacts (e.g., noise, light, unauthorized human encroachment, domestic animals, wastewater runoff) and reduce invasion by non-native organisms. - c) Design the edges of the LCW Complex to be respectful and compatible with current neighboring land uses. - d)3) Create a public access and interpretive program that is practical, protective of sensitive habitat and ongoing oil operations, economically feasible, and will ensure a memorable visitor experience. - a) Build upon existing beneficial uses. - b) Minimize public impacts on habitat/wildlife use of the LCW Complex. - c) Design interpretive concepts that promote environmental stewardship and the connection between the wetlands and the surrounding community. - d) Solicit and address feedback from members of the surrounding-community, Native American tribes, and other interested parties. - e) Encourage equitable access of the LCW as a regional resource. - 3)4) Incorporate phasing of implementation to accommodate existing and future potential changes in land ownership and usage, and as funding becomes available. - a) Include projects that can be implemented as industrial operations are phased out and other properties are acquired over the near-, mid- and long-term (next 10 years, 10-20 years, and 20+ years). - b) Investigate opportunities to restore levels of tidal influence that are compatible with current oil leases and neighboring private land holdings. - c) Remove/realign/consolidate existing infrastructure (roads, pipelines, etc.) and accommodate future potential changes in infrastructure to the maximum extent feasible. - 4)5) Strive for long-term restoration success. - a) Implement an adaptive management framework that is sustainable. - b) Restore habitats in appropriate areas to minimize the need for long-term maintenance activities that are extensive and disruptive to wildlife. - c) Design habitats that will accommodate climate changes, e.g., incorporate topographic and habitat diversity and natural buffers and transition zones to accommodate migration of wetlands with rising sea levels. - d) Provide economic benefit to the region.